 Did you know that today, more than one billion websites are live online?
 That number is mind-boggling, of course.
 And it becomes even more staggering when you ask yourself the key question: if there are so many sites, how can I make mine stand out?

-The goal of web design, especially with regards to an inbound marketing campaign, is to hook the visitor and have a successful conversion — whether that success is measured in the sale of a product or a newsletter signup, your website is the heart of your inbound campaign.
-We’ve all encountered websites that are difficult to navigate, cluttered, unhelpful or just ugly.
+The goal of web design, especially with regards to an inbound marketing campaign, is to hook the visitor and have a successful conversion — whether that success is measured in the sale of a product or newsletter signup, your website is the heart of your inbound campaign.
+We’ve all encountered websites that are difficult to navigate, cluttered, unhelpful, or just ugly.
 If you want to see results, your website has to sell the visitor on your service or product.
-It has to be innovative, up-to-date and, in short, stellar.
+It has to be innovative, up-to-date, and, in short, stellar.

 After spending hours preparing your marketing campaign, the last thing you want is to lose a lead because your website turned a visitor off to your product.